aaball/aaball.github.io/_publications/arxiv:2211.09151.md

 ---
-title: "Celestial locality and the Jacobi identity"
+title: "Celestial Locality and the Jacobi Identity"
 date: 2022-11-16
 venue: Journal of High Energy Physics
 ---